-HDR has been popular for a few years and we have all seen those hyper real images that some people create.
+The HDR technique has been popular for a few years and we have all seen those hyper-real images that some people create.
 They have given the process a bad name, but if it is used in the situations it is meant for, it can be very effective.

 High Dynamic Range is used to correct the problem of having very bright and overly dark areas.
 Cameras do not work the same way as our eyes, and they cannot make the necessary adjustments that your brain and eyes do.
 Your camera will either expose for the highlights and make the shadows too dark, or it will do the opposite.

 HDR software takes the well exposed highlights and shadows, and puts them together in one finished image so that nothing is lost in either area.
 You can do it manually (using luminosity masking or layer blending), but there is good software out there which can do it for you.

 Here is an HDR image of the same scene above, using four of five bracketed shots.
 Notice how much more detail is retained in the highlights.